-Where is the short lingual frenulum (tongue-tie) located and what is it used for?
+Where is the short lingual frenulum (tongue-tie) located, and what is it used for?

-Why does it happen?
+Why does this happen?

-Do all babies have tongue-tie?
+Do all babies have tongue-ties?

 Is a type IV more serious than a type I?

 - Anterior type I: insertion of the frenulum occurs at the tip of the tongue.
-When the baby cries, the tongue is heart-shaped or appears bifid, as the frenulum pulls the tip of the tongue into the mouth.
+When the baby cries, the tongue is heart-shaped or appears bifid as the frenulum pulls the tip of the tongue into the mouth.

-- Anterior type II: insertion of the frenum occurs a few millimetres further back than type I. The tongue is not usually seen bifida, but when the baby cries, you can see that the tip of the tongue descends down.
+- Anterior type II: insertion of the frenum occurs a few millimeters further back than type I. The tongue is not usually seen bifida, but when the baby cries, you can see that the tip of the tongue descends down.

 - Type IV posterior: no frenulum visible.
 On the contrary, the tongue is completely anchored to the floor of the mouth.
-Like type III, a compact tongue is seen in the form of a block and when the baby cries, the tongue is not raised.
+Like type III, a compact tongue is seen in the form of a block, and when the baby cries, the tongue is not raised.